-It will then be submitted to Bassetlaw District Council who will undertake further statutory consultation before this Neighbourhood Plan is subject to an Independent Examination.
+This Neighbourhood Plan is now at the formal submission stage.
+Bassetlaw District Council will undertake further statutory consultation before this Neighbourhood Plan is subject to an Independent Examination.
 Once all recommendations have been incorporated into this Neighbourhood Plan, it will be brought back to Nether Langwith where a referendum will be held.
 It will pass if it achieves over 50% of the votes cast.